50+ Scholarships for College Students to Apply for in 2025

 -All majors welcome

-Additional information about college scholarships
+Additional information about college student scholarships

 One of the most prestigious scholarships on our list is the Gates Millennium Scholarship, which provides full tuition coverage for undergraduate and graduate studies.
 This highly competitive scholarship is awarded to exceptional students who have demonstrated leadership skills, academic